The exact time and the 'right time' before digital timepieces

 The 'exact time' is usually taken as more precise and includes the number of hours, minutes and seconds.

-The problem with knowing the 'right time' in the past
+The problem with knowing the time in the past

-Before digital clocks and watches, knowing the time accurately was often a hit and miss affair.
-In my family home in the 1940s, we checked for the right time once a week and reset our clocks and watches accordingly.
+Before digital clocks and watches, knowing the time was often a hit and miss affair, as it was normal for clocks and watches to lose or gain slightly.
+In my family home in the 1940s, we checked for the exact time once a week and reset our timepieces accordingly.
 There were three ways to do it.

-In the 1940s we usually found the exact time by phoning the speaking clock.
-At that time, the dials of telephones showed letters as well as numbers and the code for the speaking clock was the first three letter of 'time', i.e. TIM.
+In the 1940s we usually found the exact time by phoning the speaking clock which gave hours, minutes and seconds.
+The dials of telephones showed letters as well as numbers and the code for the speaking clock was the first three letter of 'time', i.e. TIM.